What is Link Rot? How To Deal With It?

 Minimizing Link Rot On Your Website

-While there are several tools available to assist you in monitoring your links and detecting and resolving link rot as it develops, the best method is to prevent link rot by performing a few important things.
+While several tools are available to assist you in monitoring your links and detecting and resolving link rot as it develops, the most effective method is to prevent link rot by taking a few important steps.
 They are:

-- Be careful when connecting to personal websites (blogs, etc.).
+• Be cautious when connecting to personal websites (such as blogs).

 Summing Up

-To summarize, link rot is a regular element of maintaining a website and should not be something you are continually concerned about.
+To summarize, link rot is a regular aspect of maintaining a website and should not be something you continually worry about.

 However, it is something to take seriously and audit regularly.
 It takes little time to run one of the link-checking programs, and it will take even less time to repair what is faulty.

-Keeping track of your broken internal links is extremely important because failing to do so jeopardizes your link development and SEO efforts.
+Keeping track of broken internal links is extremely important, as failing to do so can jeopardize your link development and SEO efforts.
 If you spend time and money generating backlinks, you don’t want to lose them because you didn’t notice and resolve a page problem or set up a suitable 301 redirect.

 FAQs